OntimizeWeb/docs/_docs/15c-permissions-example.md

 };
 ```

+## Route permissions

-Other important configuration it's to define on the `main-routing.module.ts` the `canActivateChild` parameter to manage the routes permissions.
+If we want to manage the routes permissions we need to define on the `main-routing.module.ts` the `canActivateChild` parameter.

 `main-routing.module.ts`:
 ```javascript